radiantlogic-v8/documentation-new/documentation/configuration/security/access-controls.md

 You can add an LDAP filter condition on the target resource (location) to protect.

-For example, you can define the target resource as: all the entries under dv=address book,o=vds that have the attribute securitylevel set to 'secret'.
+For example, you can define the target resource as: all the entries under dv=address book,o=vds that have the attribute securitylevel set to *secret*.

 To create this example, from the Control Panel > Manage > Security > Access Control, browse to the dv=address book,o=vds branch and click **+ADD ACI**.